Rotator Cuff Surgery & Repair - Dr. Kevin Kruse

 What Does Recovery Involve after Rotator Cuff Injury Surgery?

-What are the Benefits of Rotator Cuff Surgery?
+What are the Benefits of Surgical Repair of the Rotator Cuff?

 The benefits of arthroscopic repair compared to open repair, include the following: